acasvi/SmartCitizenDVK/README.md

 ####MODE 1

 This is the default mode when you connect the board, green LED is ON.
-This mode send through usb-serial, at 9600 bauds, the values captured by the temperature and humidity sensors and give you if a SD Card is detected or not.
+This mode sendsthrough USB-Serial, at 9600 bauds, the values captured by the temperature and humidity sensors and tells you if a SD Card is detected or not.
 You can find this values in the `main()` function of `SmartCitizen_DVK.ino`.

 ####MODE 2

-If push **S1**, green LED start to blinking.
+If **S1** button is pushed, the green LED starts to blinking.
 You are on terminal mode.
-If CoLa app for terminal communication is uploaded, yelllow LED ON, you can talk through USB-serial with the RTX WIFI module.
-If you push again S1, you'll go back to MODE 1.
+If a CoLa app for terminal communication is uploaded, yelllow LED ON, you can talk through USB-serial with the RTX WIFI module.
+If you push again S1, you'll go back to **MODE 1**.

 ####MODE 3

-If you push **S2**, blue LED ON, you can upload CoLA applications with **ColaController, **the PC tool used to download Co-Located Applications to the module via the UART.
-You can find this tool on ColaController folder inside Amelie SDK folder.
+If **S2** button is pushed ,the blue LED goes ON, you can now upload CoLA applications with **ColaController**, the PC tool used to download Co-Located Applications to the module via the UART.
+You can find this tool on **ColaController** folder inside **Amelie SDK** folder.

 ####MODE 4

-If you push **S2** again, green and blue LED ON, you will enter in RTX firmware uploading mode, then blue LED start to blinking.
+If **S2** button is pushed again, the green and blue LEDs goes ON, you will enter in RTX firmware uploading mode and the blue LED will start blinking.

 To perform the Firmware update: